ines/course-starter-python/docs/index.md

 ```
 **Quicklink:** [http://localhost:8000/](http://localhost:8000/)

-This should be the begining of a functioning starter-course!
+This should be the beginning of a functioning starter-course!

 Now that you have a website that is deploying on your local server we can now begin the steps to customize it to your own taste.

 ## Repository Structure

-See architechture below.
-Make sure to add this to your path when calling them in your md file.
+See the architecture below.
+Make sure to add this to your path when calling them in your `md` file.
 Some of these files will be explained in further detail depending on if customization or additions is required.

 ```
 course-starter-python